CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 He watches her quietly, like someone who already knows what she's going to become.

 ### Scene 4: The Mark of Crystalia
-Lyra leads Nyra into a hidden induction chamber beneath the guild.
+Tessa leads Nyra into a hidden induction chamber beneath the guild.
 Ancient runes shimmer across the walls.
 A silver flame rises in the center brazier.

-**Lyra** (reverent): "Only those chosen by the token are branded here.
+**Tessa** (reverent): "Only those chosen by the token are branded here.
 The magic remembers."

 She opens the ancient tome and reads the oath aloud.
 The runes pulse as her voice echoes, layered with something older.